willswank/dotnet-Peons/README.md

-Using `HttpContext.Current` to obtain the HTTP context violates Inversion of Control and renders methods untestable.  `HttpContextProvider` wraps this functionality with an interface and returns a mockable `HttpContextWrapper`.
+Using `HttpContext.Current` to obtain the HTTP context violates Inversion of Control and renders methods untestable.  `HttpContextProvider` wraps this functionality with an interface and returns a mockable `HttpContextBase`.

 	IHttpContextProvider provider = new HttpContextProvider();
-	HttpContextWrapper context = provider.GetCurrentHttpContext();
+	HttpContextBase context = provider.GetCurrentHttpContext();